john4web/blog/content/posts/strategy-pattern.md

 What is the problem here?
 The problem is **CHANGE** (which happens everytime).
 The only constant in software development is change!
 When requirements change, our current software design may not necessarily be appropriate for the incoming requirements.
 An example for such a change could be the following:

 What if we have another method, for example `fly()`?
 Because ducks can fly.
 We add the method to the base class `Duck`.
 But then you want to introduce a new class called `RubberDuck` which inherits from `Duck`. `RubberDuck` has its own `display()` method.
 But rubber-ducks can't fly.
-Now we have a problem! rubber-ducks can't fly however they inherit the `fly()` method from their parent class `Duck` → which is wrong! ⚠️
+Now we have a problem! rubber-ducks can't fly however they inherit the `fly()` method from their parent class `Duck` -> which is wrong! ⚠️

 {{< figure src="/images/strategy-pattern/2.svg" caption="`RubberDuck` inherits the `fly()` method!
 Now everyone who is using a `RubberDuck` object can call the `fly()` method on it which should not be possible because rubber-ducks can't fly.⚠️ " >}}

 And what if we wanna add a new class called `MountainDuck` (which lives in the mountains).
 This duck implements its own `display()` method.
 But it implements also its own `fly()` method because the duck has a specific way to fly (ultrafast for instance).
-And then we add a new class called `CloudDuck`. this duck also overrides `display()` and `fly()` methods.
+And then we add a new class called `CloudDuck`.
+This duck also overrides `display()` and `fly()` methods.
 But the cloud-duck flys EXACTLY the same as the mountain-duck.
 What are we doing now?
 We cannot reuse the same code from the mountain-duck.
 So we have to copy and paste.
 And that is very, very bad! ⚠️ (cf. DRY Principle)

 {{< figure src="/images/strategy-pattern/3.svg" caption="" >}}